 Exhibits in the Trading Post tell stories about much of the state’s music history in such displays as Jazz Masters, Live and on the Air, 20th Century Pioneers and Rockin’ the 60s.
 Others are devoted to individual inductees, supported by the artists themselves or their families.
 For example, John Denver’s wife made generous donations of clothing, instruments and other items from Denver’s personal belongings.
 The Judy Collins exhibit includes a beautiful dress from the singer and the original lyrics to some of her songs.

 Come Celebrate Colorado Music History

-With a mission to educate, empower and inspire future musicians in this great state, the Colorado Music Hall of Fame presented by Comfort Dental offers an important educational experience.
+With a mission to educate, empower and inspire future musicians in this great state, the Colorado Music Hall of Fame offers an important educational experience.
 Schools and other organizations can tour the self-explanatory exhibits for free from 9 a.m. to 4 p.m. daily; on concert dates during the Red Rocks summer season, the Hall, which is located in the Trading Post just to the east of the main stage, often stays open until 7 p.m.
 The exhibits, films, and artifacts make learning about Colorado’s musical influences simple and engaging for everyone.
 Simply drop by the Hall or contact us to schedule a guided visit.